Sixteen inmates killed in Mexican prison fight, scarring troubled system

 MEXICO CITY (Reuters) - Sixteen inmates were killed and five wounded in a prison fight in the northern Mexican state of Zacatecas, authorities said, in one of the worst outbreaks of violence in the country’s penal system since President Andres Manuel Lopez Obrador took power.

-The fight broke out around 2:30 p.m. local time on Tuesday at the Regional Center for Social Reintegration in the town of Cieneguillas, located on the western flank of state capital Zacatecas, the state government said in a statement on Tuesday evening.
+The fight broke out Tuesday afternoon at the Regional Center for Social Reintegration in the town of Cieneguillas, located on the western flank of state capital Zacatecas, the state government said.

 Local media reported that the dispute was triggered by a soccer game.

+In a press conference Wednesday evening, state Public Security Minister Ismael Camberos said all prison staff working during the fight and on the previous shift would be investigated.

-The state’s public security ministry did not comment on the cause of the fight, but said in a statement issued on Wednesday that the situation in the prison was under control.
-It added it was working to release the names of the inmates who had been killed.
+Camberos did not comment on the cause of the clash, but said the situation in the prison was under control.

+“We are waiting for the results of the investigation - this includes the director, senior managers and commanders - to determine if we are going to remove staff,” he said.

+The prison holds members of five criminal groups, including the Gulf Cartel, the Jalisco New Generation Cartel and the Sinaloa Cartel, Camberos said.
+120 inmates were relocated after the fight in an attempt to prevent further violence, he added.

-The government has launched an investigation to determine those responsible for the fight and how the weapons entered the prison, according to the statement.
+The government has launched an investigation to determine those responsible for the incident and how the weapons entered the prison.

-Security will be boosted at prisons in the state after the fight, the government said.
+The five wounded inmates are in stable condition, Camberos said in the interview.

+Camberos noted that the Cieneguillas prison was built some three decades ago, when Mexico faced a different security landscape.

 Mexican prisons have long been plagued by violence.
-In 2017, at least 28 inmates were killed when a brutal fight broke out in a prison in the Mexican Pacific resort of Acapulco.
+In 2017, at least 28 inmates were killed when a brutal fight broke out in a prison in the resort town of Acapulco.

 Though he did not mention the prison fight specifically, Mexican Security Minister Alfonso Durazo cited the need to improve the nation’s penal system in a series of tweets detailing his security plans on Wednesday.